2.2 Defining R objects

 We already defined objects of type “integer,” “double,” “character” and “logical” above.

-In the following sections, we will briefly consider some examples of each of the four main data types.
+In the following sections, we explore additional examples of each of the four main data types.

 The simplest data types are logical values (aka.
 Boolean values).

 It is possible in R to abbreviate